-- (3) A person is not guilty of an offence under subsection (2) if - (a) the information was obtained by that person when he or she was a child; or - (b) the alleged victim of the offence to which the information relates had attained the age of 18 years at the time the information was obtained by the person and the person believes on reasonable grounds that the alleged victim does not wish the information to be reported to a police officer.
+- (3) A person is not guilty of an offence under subsection (2) if - (a) the information was obtained by that person when he or she was a child; or - (b) the alleged victim of the offence to which the information relates had attained the age of 18 years at the time the information was obtained by the person and the person believes on reasonable s.
+105A Part III - Crimes Concerning the Administration of Law and Justice and Against Public Authority grounds that the alleged victim does not wish the information to be reported to a police officer.